SimpleFi-finance/simplefi-engine/crates/silver/README.md

 # Silver Pipeline

+## IMPORTANT
+Migration of the silver pipeline to the current state machine format has not been completed.
+The previous version used Dragonfly (redis) and mongoDB to store the majority of it's defi data output, this is no longer the case.
+Storage methods for rocksDB have been created and tested however not implemented fully.
+Full migration of pipeline logic has also not been completed.

 ## About
 The silver pipeline digests decoded log/event data from the bronze pipeline.
 The events are processed for each market in each